 If you aren’t sure you have enough material to continually blog about a certain topic, then guest blogging is a great way to test the water.
 I have written for a number of different websites on a huge variety of topics ranging from technology, social media, marketing, relationships, craft, book and film reviews, events, food and health.

 Leverage established audiences

 One of the websites I guest write for is ranked in the top ten in the world for the subject.
 I love writing for a large website because you have a ready-made audience.
 It’s easier to approach public relations and marketing people to collaborate with you when you have an established audience.
-The only downside on writing for a popular website is that it can be hard to come up with an original topic which hasn’t been talked about already.
+The only downside of writing for a popular website is that it can be hard to come up with an original topic that hasn’t been talked about already.